xability/maidr/README.md

 * Teach Access Faculty Grant

-* The Wallace Foundation Grant and the International Society of the Learning Sciences.
+* The Wallace Foundation Grant and the International Society of the Learning Sciences

 * The PI's faculty startup grant